 Students interested in the B.F.A. should declare the program and work on foundational coursework during their first year.
-Typically, students are admitted to the program for the sophomore year.
 The B.F.A.
 Application Instructions are available at the Visual Arts Department and contain detailed information on the admissions process.